Loading...

 The exam has a total duration of 60 minutes, and you can freely switch between sections during this time.

-SSC CGL Tier II (Mains) is conducted in online mode.
+SSC CGL Tier II (Mains) is conducted in computer based/online mode.
 It consists of three papers:

-SSC CGL Tier II – Sectional Time Limit For Paper I (Mandatory for All Candidates)
+SSC CGL Tier II Sectional Time Limit for Paper I

 The SSC CGL Tier II (Mains) exam is a Computer-Based Test (CBT) and plays a decisive role in the final merit list.
 All questions in SSC CGL Tier II are objective type (MCQs), with four options for each question, except the Data Entry Speed Test (DEST), which is qualifying in nature.
 The details of the is given below: